-THEATER ARTS G160 - 3 Units Introduction to Stage Direction
+Introduction to Stage Direction

 This course introduces the student to the directing process for the stage.
 Included are units of study in the use of the stage, play selection and analysis, casting the play, blocking the action, picturization, character development, rhythm, and the organization of the rehearsal process.
-This course may be taken 4 times.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.